sof-danny/BaCLNS/README.md

 # BaCLNS: Efficient Backstepping Control for Linear and Nonlinear Dynamic Systems

-BaCLNS (Backstepping Control for Linear and Nonlinear Systems) is a Python package designed to provide efficient and robust control solutions for dynamic systems using backstepping techniques.
+BaCLNS (Backstepping Control for Linear and Nonlinear Systems) is a Python package designed to provide efficient and robust control solutions for dynamic systems (Control Affine Systems) using backstepping techniques.
 This package offers a flexible and user-friendly interface for designing, simulating, and analyzing control systems, with options for plotting and saving results.

 Introduction to Backstepping Control